aquafemi/trace/README.md

   * Continuous mode -> there should be an indicator on the screen (that moves from left to right) indicating at what point in time the current music is playing.
 * Can upload music or leave it as is
 * Can also play music that wil generate one of the format (call it a "Trace") -> Connect it to a raspberry pi
-* Can play multiple traces at the same time as long as they are demarcated ("Clash") -> a straight enough line can become a demarcation
+* Can play multiple traces at the same time as long as they are demarcated ("trace") -> a straight enough line can become a demarcation
 * Can either playback music from phone or send data to server
 * Could also upload traces to youtube?